marcdegraef/EMsoft/Source/pyEMsoft/docs/pyEMsoft.rst

     # determining the corresponding orientation matrix of the arbitrary quaternion
     om = pyEMsoft.Rotations.qu2om(q)

 To see if the lapack library is correctly linked, you can check if the :python:`om2ax` routine outputs the correct value because it uses lapack to calculate the eigenvalue of a given matrix.
-A specific unittest is added in the test_rotations.py file to for the verification of the lapack library.
+A specific unittest is added in the test_rotations.py file for the verification of the correct use of lapack library.

 In the rotations module, the :python:`init_orientation` and :python:`init_orientaiton_om` functions can be used to communicate with all the rotation conversion functions in the rotations module.
 By providing a random quaterion and looping over the rotation methods, all the rotation conversion functions can be tested.
 A double precision quaternion is defined first for the following example (see unittest script test_rotations.py):